budik-o/Bulk-Image-Processor/project/readme.md

 This is my final project for the CS50x course, and while the course itself does not teach Django and instead focuses on Flask, as I was simultaneously doing the CS50w course, which goes in depth with Django, I decided to use this framework for my web app.
 I realize that for such a small project like this one, using Flask could have been easier, but I simply chose the option I was more comfortable with.

-Resources used for building this project:
+## Resources used for building this project:

--CS50x (basic html, css, JavaScript, bootstrap, Python) -CS50w (working with Django)
+- CS50x (basic html, css, JavaScript, bootstrap, Python)
+- CS50w (working with Django)
--the Pillow library's handbook: https://pillow.readthedocs.io/en/stable/handbook/index.html -The pilgram library's documentation: https://pypi.org/project/pilgram/ -The zipfile library's documentation: https://docs.python.org/3/library/zipfile.html -ChatGPT 3.5 - debugging, fixing issues, understanding error messages -https://www.youtube.com/watch?v=Ws7Wy5EHaXY (uploading multiple files to a website, making things look pretty) -several other web tutorials/youtube videos, mostly related to uploading files, displaying them and modifying them
+- The Pillow library's handbook: [Pillow Handbook](https://pillow.readthedocs.io/en/stable/handbook/index.html)
+- The pilgram library's documentation: [pilgram Documentation](https://pypi.org/project/pilgram/)
+- The zipfile library's documentation: [zipfile Documentation](https://docs.python.org/3/library/zipfile.html)
+- ChatGPT 3.5 - debugging, fixing issues, understanding error messages
+- [YouTube tutorial](https://www.youtube.com/watch?v=Ws7Wy5EHaXY) (uploading multiple files to a website, making things look pretty)
+- Several other web tutorials/youtube videos, mostly related to uploading files, displaying them, and modifying them